This event has completed. Thank you to all the participants!

-This year’s campaign is organised by ACOLINK — your partner for success in China, in association with Squire Patton Boggs — a full-service global law firm, and with the support of Department for International Trade (DIT) Exporting is GREAT programme.
+This year’s campaign is organised by ACOLINK — Your partner for success in China, in association with Squire Patton Boggs, UMi, joining forces with the Department for International Trade (DIT) Exporting is GREAT programme.

 What you’ll learn